MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-create-repo.md

 ---
 title: Create a project wiki to share information
 titleSuffix: Azure DevOps
-description: Share information with your team  and increase collaboration using a built-in team project wiki in Azure DevOps ms.technology: devops-collab ms.custom: wiki, devx-track-azurecli, devdivchpfy22 ms.topic: quickstart
+description: Share information with your team and increase collaboration using a built-in team project wiki in Azure DevOps. ms.technology: devops-collab ms.custom: wiki, devx-track-azurecli, devdivchpfy22 ms.topic: quickstart